Financial Fraud is big business for cybercriminals

 During 2016, 73 out of 100 top UK law firms were targeted by hackers.
 Meanwhile, many smaller firms mistakenly believe they are too small or niche to attract the interest of cybercriminals.
 As a law firm, the information you store and process is highly valuable.
 By aggressively targeting law firms, hackers seek to steal sensitive information, such as commercial secrets, intellectual property, personal information, mergers and acquisitions, and market strategies.
-This is why you are and will continue to be the target of cyber-attacks.
+This is why you are and will continue to be the target of cyber-attacks and potential financial fraud.

 Third Party Attacks